ivysanchez/Network-Attack-Classification/README.md

 ### Training
 * To train the models:
   1. Open the NAC-Initial-Modeling (3).ipynb notebook.
-  2. Run all cells to see the metrics at the baseline, then open the NAC-Model-Traing-Testing (4).ipynb notebook.
+  2. Run all cells to see the metrics at the baseline, then open the NAC-Model-Training-Testing (4).ipynb notebook.
-  3. Execute the code in the NAC-Model-Trainingg-Testing (4).ipynb notebook to train and evaluate the three different models after changess to the dataset were made.
+  3. Execute the code in the NAC-Model-Training-Testing (4).ipynb notebook to train and evaluate the three different models after changess to the dataset were made.

 #### Performance Evaluation
 * To evaluate model performance:
   1. Ensure the models have been trained (by completing the training steps).
   2. Run the notebook NAC-Comparison-Evaluation (5).ipynb .
 This code is to evaluate the models using various metrics like accuracy,precision, recall, F1 score, and ROC AUC, and display the results.
 You'll also find code for creating confusion matrices to visualize model performance.
-It also showd the performance on the validation set and the final summary analysis.
+It also showed the performance on the validation set and the final summary analysis.

 ## **Citations**